 by Adam Pearson

-For the girl who tried to kill me.
+For the woman who tried to murder me.

 how could those gentle hands that stroked my hair

 with love and tenderness as soft as down–

 (–I’ll keep you safe, and love you forever,

 no matter what, we will have each other–)

 –have tensed themselves like snakes around my neck

 to strangle me with dark intent to kill?